 and plain to see were the city of Priam, and the ships of the Achaeans."

 (Book 13, The Iliad - Homer)

 Saos appears as a huge granite pyramid, with its peak often covered in clouds.
 It forms the biggest part of the island, it influences the microclimate and it dictates the settlement location and the way of life of the inhabitants.

 If you like trekking and hiking, than Samothrace is your island.
 The mountain, the rich vegetation, with oak and plane trees, the wild nature characterize the island better than the beaches.

 The trails have various difficulty degrees, but unfortunately they are not very well marked.
 Be careful to take water and adequate clothing and shoes.
 Very often there is wind or cold up on the moutain.
 Some trails require attention, as they have steep slopes and slippery rocks.
 A good idea is to take with you an experimented guide, especially if you don't know the path.
 Also be careful at the storms with lightening and thunders which can leave off the peak.

-The most popular trails are the easy ones, which reach the first vathres of the Fonias and Tsivdogiannis rivers.
-The Fonias trail begins from the parking near the bridge on the river with the same name, while the Tsivodgiannis trail begins from Therma.
+The most popular trails are the easy ones, which reach the first vathres of the Fonias, Gria Vathra and Tsivdogiannis rivers.
+The Fonias trail begins from the parking near the bridge on the river with the same name, while the Tsivodgianni and Gria Vathra trails begin from Therma.
 If you go to see the vathres take the swimming suit with you!

 A longer and quite difficult trail is the one which climbs from Therma to Marmaras peak, at 1614 meters.
 It lasts about 11 hours back and forth, but is worth the effort.